 From classic soda bread to something a little boozy, your guests will feel so lucky when you whip up these 24 Irish Desserts.

-The combination of whiskey and chocolate is surprisingly good, and the honey works to cut through the bitterness perfectly.
+The combination of whiskey and chocolate is surprisingly good.
+It’s also perfect for get-togeters and gift boxes.

 I never understood having coffee after a meal… until I found out you can lace it with whiskey!